tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

 ### Service clients
 There is no synchronous API for service calls, and the futures API can not be used from inside a node, only the callback API.

-The futures API is what is used in tutorials such as [Writing a simple service and client](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/#write-the-client-node), but note that the call to `rclcpp::spin_until_future_complete()` does not happen from of any subscriber callback or similar.
+The futures API is what is used in tutorials such as [Writing a simple service and client](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/#write-the-client-node), but note that the call to `rclcpp::spin_until_future_complete()` does not happen from inside any subscriber callback or similar.
 If you do call it from inside a node, you will get

     terminate called after throwing an instance of 'std::runtime_error' what():  Node has already been added to an executor.